This is a story that explains Pyro's origins. Pyro is a girl in this story.

 I spat at him.
 "Fuckers."

-Down by the reservoir is where I was thrown down.
-A black boy took my shoes and another kicked me with his own, the leather making indents in my skin.
+They took me to the fucking reservoir.
+Some kid took my shoes and another kicked me with his own, the leather making indents in my skin.
 If I just had the chance to get up, I would've had a chance to defend myself.

 I got out.